 Investing is a dynamic process and a lifelong journey.
 It’s having a philosophy you can stick with, considering the range of possibilities, and adjusting along the way.
 These are the keys to a better investment experience.
 Stay disciplined, control what you can control, and keep a long-term view on your destination so you can focus on what really matters and enjoy your life.

-Question 2: The sample includes funds at the beginning of the 15-year period ending December 31, 2017.
-Each fund is evaluated relative to the Morningstar index assigned to the fund’s category at the start of the evaluation period.
-So, if, for example, a fund changes from Large Value to Large Growth during the evaluation period, then its return will still be compared to the Large Value category index.
+Question 2: The sample includes funds at the beginning of the 20-year period ending December 31, 2018.
+Each fund is evaluated relative to its respective primary prospectus benchmark as of the end of the evaluation period.
 Surviving funds are those with return observations for every month of the sample period.
-Winner funds are those that survived and whose cumulative net return over the period exceeded that of their respective Morningstar category index.
+Winner funds are those that survived and whose cumulative net return over the period exceeded that of their respective primary prospectus benchmark.
+Loser funds are funds that did not survive the period or whose cumulative net return did not exceed that of their respective primary prospectus benchmark.
+Where the full series of primary prospectus benchmark returns is unavailable, funds are instead evaluated relative to the Morningstar category index assigned to the fund’s category at the start of the evaluation period.

-Question 3: This study evaluated fund performance persistence over rolling periods from 2001 through 2017.
-Each year, funds are sorted within their category based on their previous three-year total return.
-Those ranked in the top quartile (25%) of returns are evaluated over the following three-year period.
+Question 3: This study evaluated fund performance persistence over rolling periods from 1999 through 2018.
+Each year, funds are sorted within their category based on their previous five-year total return.
+Those ranked in the top quartile (25%) of returns are evaluated over the following five-year period.
 The chart shows the average percentage of top-ranked equity and fixed income funds that kept their top ranking in the subsequent period.